feedhenry/fh-ios-sdk/README.md

 Lastly, in Finder open the file `fh-ios-sdk.xcworkspace` - NOT the `fh-ios-sdk.xcodeproj`.
 This ensures both the iOS SDK project and the CoccoPods dependencies subprjoect are included in xCode.
 The SDK should now build successfully.

 ##Running Tests
-Tests can be run in xCode by navigating to Product -> Test.
+Tests can be run in Xcode by navigating to Product -> Test.

 ## Common Actions